-Recreational fishing communities in the South Atlantic are listed in Table 3.5.2.1 and those in the Gulf in Table 3.5.2.2.
-These communities were selected by their ranking on a number of criteria including number of charter permits per thousand population and recreational fishing infrastructure as listed under the Marine Recreational Information Program (MRIP) survey identified within each community.
+Recreational fishing communities in the South Atlantic are listed in Table 3.5.3.1.
+These communities were selected by their ranking on a number of criteria including number of charter permits per thousand population and recreational fishing infrastructure as listed under the MRIP survey identified within each community.